waggle-sensor/sensors/v3/reports/README.md

 The scripts in this directory depend on **wget**, **gunzip** and **gnuplot** for downloading, extracting and plotting data.
 Please make sure they are installed in the system where they are intended to be used.

+The python scripts for Linix and Mac in this directory can be used to convert sensor data in csv files to representative unit values.
+The scripts in this directory depends on **numpy** and **math** python libraries, and also the scripts requires a **sensor_data_set.csv** file which can be downloaed from beehive server and **calib_data.csv** file which is modified an xlsx file provided by spec.

 ### Usage:

 `$./report part_of_nodeid last_day how_many_days`